LaunchCodeEducation/data-analysis-curriculum/content/appendices/spreadsheet-mastery/studio/_index.md

 weight = 2
 +++

 The initial review of the Order Summary Report is completed and, as your director promised, additional metrics need to be included in the report.
-The requirements are clear, and you outline a plan for how you will proceed.
+The requirements are clear, so you outline a plan for how to proceed.

 ## Additional Requirements:
 1. Total Sales $ and Total Units for a new category that combines Fulfillment Entity and Shipping Status (Example: Amazon-Shipped)